-Sri Lanka is a well known destination to tourists for it’s fascinating cultural tourism attractions of ancient cities and world heritage sites.
+Sri Lanka is a well known destination for it’s fascinating cultural attractions, ancient cities and world heritage sites.
 The magnificent, century’s old historical ruins and monuments of the ancient cities in the island interior reveal the advanced culture of ancient civilizations of Sri Lanka.

 The first entries in the Mahavamsa – or “Great History” – date back to 543BC.
 Some 300 years later a sapling of the sacred Bo Tree, under which the Lord Buddha attained enlightenment, was brought to Sri Lanka.
 The late Anuradhapura Period, which began in the year 459, saw the construction of Sigiriya.